onrdmrkrn/aws-get-secret-manager-data/README.md

-# getCredSecretManagerToLambda
+# get-cred-from-secretmanager
-This project enables us to use the data we want from the secret manager in the lambda.
+aws-services --> in this project enables us to use the data we want from the secret manager in the lambda.